File #: Int 1057-2024 Version: Name: Student journalism programming in New York city public high schools.

 (d) Special education status;

-7. The number of full-time and part-time staff serving as faculty advisor to a journalism club at the school;
+4. The number of full-time and part-time staff serving as faculty advisor to a journalism club at the school, disaggregated by full time and part time;

-8. The ratio of full-time staff serving as faculty advisor to a journalism club at the school to students in the school;
+5. The ratio of full-time staff serving as faculty advisor to a journalism club at the school to students in the club;

 (a) Grade level;